barahona-research-group/PyGenStability/README.md

 ## Documentation

-A documentation of all features of the *PyGenStability* is available here: https://barahona-research-group.github.io/PyGenStability/
+A documentation of all features of the *PyGenStability* is available here: https://barahona-research-group.github.io/PyGenStability/, or in pdf [here](pygenstability_doc.pdf).

 ## Installation